(Updated after the General Meeting in January 2022)

 - General Meetings

 During general meetings, the aims and activities of the Association for Literary Urban Studies are discussed and further developed.
-Members attending the general meetings vote for the elected members of the board, and appoint the appointed post holders.
+Members attending the general meetings are able to vote for candidates applying to be elected members of the boards, and they can also appoint members for the appointed posts.
 Members who are unable to attend can be candidate for elected positions, and they can also cast a vote in absence.
-Members should notify their candidature for a position, and/or their willingness to cast a vote in absence, by notifying the members of the board via email 5 days prior to the general meeting.
+Members should notify the board about their candidature for a position two weeks prior to the general meeting, and/or their wish to cast a vote in absence via email at least 5 days prior to the general meeting.

 Symposiums are organized twice a year at the various institutions/universities where members function, on a rotating basis.
 All members will be notified of upcoming symposiums, and are invited to present ongoing research.